hyundai-robotics/doc-hi6-sdk/3-practice-argosx/3-setup-ui/2-layout.md

-혹은, setup.html에 대해 우버튼으로 팝업 메뉴를 열고 "Open with Live Server"를 선택합니다.
+Alternatively, you should open a pop-up menu by right-clicking the mouse on setup.html, then select "Open with Live Server."
 </br>
 ![](../../_assets/image_40.png)
 </br>